Privacy Policy

 5.3 Your Cookie Choices

 We honor Global Privacy Control (GPC) and Do Not Track (DNT) signals.
-If your browser sends a GPC or DNT signal, we automatically treat it as a request to decline analytics cookies, and no Google Analytics or Microsoft Clarity scripts will load during your visit.
+If your browser sends a GPC or DNT signal, we automatically treat it as a request to decline analytics cookies, and no Google Analytics scripts will load during your visit.
 You can also manage cookies through your browser settings.
 Most browsers allow you to refuse cookies or alert you when cookies are being sent.
 Note that refusing essential cookies may impair platform functionality.

 5.4 Cookie Consent and Opt-In Requirement